 Indeed, over the past few years Hopsford Hall's main lake has built a growing reputation for its carp and is now a popular haunt with an increasing number of anglers not only from the Coventry area but as far afield as Suffolk.

-Surrounded by reeds in the summer and on the verge of open countryside, the Duckery is a delightful spot to get way from it all.
 As its name suggests, it was originally used for duck raising and shooting and holds a good head of fish including some good sized double figure commons and mirrors as well as decent roach and perch.

 Hopsford Hall Lake

-Depths vary greatly on this attractive three acre lake, ranging from six feet at the narrow end nearest the car park to seven feet down the length of the lake and 12 feet at the dam end.
+Depths vary greatly on this attractive three acre lake, ranging from six feet at the narrow end nearest the car park to seven feet down the length of the lake and nine feet at the dam end.

 Although most anglers going for the carp used to fish from the dam wall at the far end of the lake, significant fish are now taken from virtally anywhere on the water, making all pegs popular.